 The 1940 Christmas shopping season was also one of the warmest seasons in recent memory.
 Christmas day would see the mercury rise to 51 degrees, the third warmest in more than 40 years.
 The Christmas eight years prior in 1932 held the record at the time with 60 degrees, the warmer than usual holiday seasons in both instances sending shoppers out in full force, unabated by snow.

 1941 saw the United States enter into World War II, the Christmas shopping activity briefly slumping as a result earlier in the week but rebounding full-force by the weekend as reported by the Times–

 When the United States declared war on Japan Monday and then followed with the declarations against Germany on Wednesday, business bogged down but the condition proved to be only short-lived for volumes began to spurt to new levels later in the week and then reached a peak on Saturday.

-As the War continued into 1943, shortages were common, particularly with toy for boys although military-themed toys had surged in popularity.
-Shortages included typical toys such as electric trains, tricycles, sleds and erector sets.
-The Times would note–
+As the War continued into 1943, shortages were common, particularly with toys for boys although military-themed toys had surged in popularity.
+Shortages included typical toys such as electric trains, tricycles, sleds, and erector sets.
+The Times noted–

 This shortage of customary toys is reflected in an unusually large sale of children’s books, of which there still seems to be a fairly abundant stock.
 The paper shortage does not seem to have hit publishers yet.